CowardlyBattleCat/intro-web-scraping/README.md

 We're going to be using python to do our web scraping.

-Don't worry if you've never programmed in python or at all before, I will explain concepts along the way.
-And if you want me to repeat something just ask!
-We'll be doing a free intro to python workshop in January too if you want to go deeper!
+Don't worry if you've never programmed in python or at all before!
+I will explain concepts along the way.
+And if you want me to repeat something just ask.
+We'll be doing a free intro to python workshop in February too if you want to go deeper!
 Or go through our [free data science prep material](https://www.galvanize.com/data-science-prep).

 ##### Requests